 Lost Maples State Natural Area Foliage Color Change Report

-This page will be updated weekly from October through November.
+This report will be updated weekly through November.

 Special Note: The parking area accommodates only 250 vehicles, so if possible, plan to visit during the week.

 Restrooms and picnic tables are handicapped accessible.
 You can drive approximately one mile into the park to view foliage from your vehicle.

 The park is located 86 miles northwest of San Antonio and five miles north of Vanderpool off Ranch Road 187.
 If you need further information, please call Lost Maples at (830) 966-3413.

 Campsites fill up quickly for the weekends.
 To make reservations or to check on campsite availability, go to the reservations page or call the Customer Contact Center at (512) 389-8900, Monday through Friday, 9 a.m. to 6 p.m.

 Get a Texas State Parks Pass and you and your guests will get unlimited free entry to more than 90 Texas state parks for one year!